42dotmk/web/content/PyDataNov2023.md

     <img
       class="w-[300px]"
       style="width: 500px"
-      src="/img/events/pydatanov2023-meetup.jpg"
+      src="/img/events/pydatanov2023.jpg"
     />
   </a>
 </div>

 # PyData Skopje Meetup - Nov.
-23 2023 | 18:00
+30 2023 | 18:00
 ----

-Join us this Thursday for the latest PyData Meetup in a while, this time around the meet up will be held in Base42, a local hackerspace in Skopje.
+Join us on Thursday, 30.11.2023 for the latest PyData Meetup in a while, this time around the meet up will be held in Base42, a local hackerspace in Skopje.

 There will be two interesting talks on very different but very important topics - building cross-platform models with ONNX and a general overview of dependency management in Python, held by Aleksandar Ivanovski and Tomislav Ignjatovski, software engineers at CodeChem.